Tuning Into Bias: A Computational Study of Gender Bias in Song Lyrics: Abstract

 \section{Abstract}

-This paper uses topic modeling and bias measurement techniques to analyze and determine gender bias in English song lyrics.
-We utilize BERTopic to cluster 537,553 English songs into distinct topics and chart their development over time.
-Our analysis shows the thematic shift in song lyrics over the years, from themes of romance to the increasing sexualization of women in songs.
-We observe large amounts of profanity and misogynistic lyrics on various topics, especially in the overall biggest cluster.
-Furthermore, to analyze gender bias across topics and genres, we employ the Single Category Word Embedding Association Test (SC-WEAT) to compute bias scores for the word embeddings trained on the most popular topics as well as for each genre.
-We find that words related to intelligence and strength tend to show a male bias across genres, as opposed to appearance and weakness words, which are more female-biased; however, a closer look also reveals differences in biases across topics.
+The application of text mining methods is becoming increasingly prevalent, particularly within Humanities and Computational Social Sciences, as well as in a broader range of disciplines.
+This paper presents an analysis of gender bias in English song lyrics using topic modeling and bias measurement techniques.
+Leveraging BERTopic, we cluster a dataset of 537,553 English songs into distinct topics and analyze their temporal evolution.
+Our results reveal a significant thematic shift in song lyrics over time, transitioning from romantic themes to a heightened focus on the sexualization of women.
+Additionally, we observe a substantial prevalence of profanity and misogynistic content across various topics, with a particularly high concentration in the largest thematic cluster.
+To further analyse gender bias across topics and genres in a quantitative way, we employ the Single Category Word Embedding Association Test (SC-WEAT) to calculate bias scores for word embeddings trained on the most prominent topics as well as individual genres.
+The results indicate a consistent male bias in words associated with intelligence and strength, while appearance and weakness words show a female bias.
+Further analysis highlights variations in these biases across topics, illustrating the interplay between thematic content and gender stereotypes in song lyrics.